Brigid of Kildare: Religious life

-It is said that Brigid was "veiled" or became a consecrated virgin either through Saint Mac Caille, Bishop of Cruachán Brí Éile, or by St Mél of Ardagh at Mág Tulach (the present barony of Fartullagh, County Westmeath), who gave her the powers of an abbess.
+It is said that Brigid was "veiled" or became a consecrated virgin either through Mac Caille, Bishop of Cruachán Brí Éile, or by St Mél of Ardagh at Mág Tulach (the present barony of Fartullagh, County Westmeath), who gave her the powers of an abbess.

 According to tradition, around 480 Brigid founded a monastery at Kildare (Cill Dara, "church of the oak").

 Brigid, with an initial group of seven companions, is credited with organising communal consecrated religious life for women in Ireland.
 She founded two monasteries; one for men, the other for women.
 Brigid became the first Abbess of Kildare and invited Conleth (Conláed), a hermit from Connell, to help her; he became the first Bishop of Kildare.
-It has often been said that she gave canonical jurisdiction to Conleth, but Archbishop Healy says that she simply "selected the person to whom the Church gave this jurisdiction", and her biographer says that she chose Saint Conleth "to govern the church along with herself".
+It has often been said that she gave canonical jurisdiction to Conleth, but Archbishop Healy says that she simply "selected the person to whom the Church gave this jurisdiction", and her biographer says that she chose Conleth "to govern the church along with herself".
 For centuries, Kildare was ruled by a double line of abbot-bishops and abbess-bishops, the Abbess of Kildare being regarded as superior general of the monasteries in Ireland.
 Her successors have always been accorded episcopal honour.
 Brigid's oratory at Kildare became a centre of religion and learning, and developed into a cathedral city.

 Brigid is credited with founding a school of art, including metalwork and illumination, which Conleth oversaw.
 The Kildare scriptorium made the Book of Kildare, which drew high praise from Gerald of Wales (Giraldus Cambrensis), but disappeared during the Reformation.
 According to Giraldus, nothing that he ever saw was at all comparable to the book, every page of which was gorgeously illuminated, and the interlaced work and the harmony of the colours left the impression that "all this is the work of angelic, and not human skill".